Susan Hall: London mayoral candidacy

 In September 2023, Hall was reported to have liked tweets that praised Enoch Powell and described London's Mayor Sadiq Khan as "our nipple height mayor of Londonistan".
 Hall's spokesman said "Susan engages with many people on Twitter without endorsing their views".
 In October 2023, Hall received criticism from political opponents and Jewish groups for saying "I know how frightened some of the [Jewish] community is because of the divisive attitude of Sadiq Khan".
 Nusrat Ghani, Minister of State for Industry, criticised Hall for using the "language of fear and demeaning our political opponents", to which Hall replied her comments were "misinterpreted".
 Hall’s campaign drew controversy in March 2024 for using images of panicking people in New York.

 Hall advocated for tourist tax-free shopping in London working.
 Writing to Chancellor of the Exchequer in September 2023 she pointed to research by the Centre for Economics and Business Research which found that were refunds restored then for every £1 refunded in sales tax to foreign tourists the Exchequer would gain £1.56 in other taxes due to the "dynamic economic effects" of tourist expenditure.
 She said that this would amount "to an increase in GDP of £10.7bn in 2023" and help support more than 200,000 jobs.

 Hall finished in second place, behind incumbent mayor Sadiq Khan.
 After the election, Conservative Party figures blamed the "negative" campaign run by Hall as being partly behind the loss.
 Greg Hands, then a Conservative MP, said there was not a "knockout candidate" selected, with one campaigner telling the Evening Standard that Hall "was the worst candidate ever, worse than Shaun Bailey.”

 Hall later stated in an interview on the YouTube channel M.D.Johnson that she would not look to run again for Mayor, saying she will "leave that to someone that's younger".

 2025

-With effect from 2 May 2025, Hall was reappointed to her former position as leader of the Conservatives in the London Assembly, replacing Neil Garrett.
+With effect from 2 May 2025, Hall was reappointed to her former position as leader of the Conservatives in the London Assembly, replacing Neil Garratt.

 On 2 July 2025, it was revealed that Hall had been appointed as an adviser to the Rupert Lowe-led Restore Britain organisation.
+She left Restore Britain following its establishment as a political party.